Preparing Scouts for Summer Camp

 How Can I Help My Scout Have a Great Week at Summer Camp?

 I try to enable them to make decisions on their own.
-If there is an activity at night that they would like to try, I let them know that it is up to them to decide whether or not they want to participate.
-I make sure they have money to spend at the trading post and that it’s okay to spend that money on food, snacks, candy, or other things.
+If there is an activity at night they would like to try, I let them know it is up to them whether to participate.
+I make sure they have money to spend at the trading post and that it’s okay to use it on food, snacks, candy, or other things.
 I have used the trading post as a lesson on budgeting cash throughout the week!

 You’ll want to bring a water bottle, money for the trading post, non-electronic activities such as a deck of cards, frisbee or football, extra cord/rope such as a clothesline, a solar charger, different shoes to wear on the campsite (not just their shower shoes, or their hiking boots), and any comfort items that they might want and a journal to jot down any cool things that happened in the week.

-If any of their items are new for summer camp, such as a new cot, sleeping pad, etc., have them practice unrolling it and setting it up before getting to camp.
+If any of their items are new for summer camp, such as a cot or sleeping pad, have them practice unrolling and setting them up before getting to camp.
 Scouts should also pack their backpacks or trunks to know what they have with them.

 Laura: I thankfully do not worry about homesickness because my Scouts had been on outings with their Scoutmaster and other leaders well before summer camp.
 So, summer camp was just another long outing for them.
 It helps to learn about the camp, so they know what to expect.
-Having a comfort item and going with friends and scheduling a full day for them (downtime is not necessarily a good thing) can also help deal with homesickness.
+Having a comfort item, going with friends, and scheduling a full day for them (downtime is not necessarily a good thing) can also help with homesickness.
 Before they leave for camp, discuss what makes them anxious and try to work through it with them.
 Schedule a time for them to call you.
-Set up a time halfway through the week for them to contact you to let you know what fun they are having.
-Just don’t be upset when they forget to call and be sure to remind them that they need to talk with someone if they get homesick.
+Set up a time halfway through the week for them to contact you and let you know how much fun they are having.
+Just don’t be upset when they forget to call, and be sure to remind them to talk with someone if they get homesick.

-Laura: I always miss them when they are gone, but I usually schedule a list of things I want to accomplish or do when they are not around.
+Laura: I always miss them when they are gone, but I usually make a list of things I want to accomplish when they are not around.

 Last year, both my Scouts and husband were going to be gone the same week.
 I had my week planned, but then my younger son couldn’t go to his camp at the last minute.
 I had set up girls’ nights, a massage, and a few other appointments, and he was so eager to have fun with his friends at camp (so we were both a little disappointed, to say the least).